 Tigers live in a world of smells and keepers regularly spray perfume around Tiger Territory as enrichment for the big cats.
 Melati is a girls’ girl through and through – her favourite scent is the ultra- feminine Chanel No.5.

-On the 3 February 2014, Melati gave birth to three cubs - vital new additions to the international breeding programme for this critically endangered species.
+On the 3 February 2014, Melati gave birth to three cubs, Nakal, Budi and Cinta - vital new additions to the international breeding programme for this critically endangered species.
 The trio were moved to other zoos at the start of 2016 to start their own breeding groups.

 Sumatran tiger (Panthera tigris sumatrae)